-This is a favorite of my married daughter and has become a staple in her newlywed home.
+This recipe has become a staple in her newlywed home (you’re welcome, Donny!)

-This recipe will make 2 casserole dishes or 1 dish and remainder of enchiladas can be frozen individually, popped in the microwave and served without sauce.
+You can make two casserole dishes or one dish and the remainder of enchiladas can be frozen individually, popped in the microwave and served with or without sauce.

 Lettuce, salsa, guacamole or tomatoes can be served on the side as your family desires.
 I either make refried beans or Mexican rice to serve with this dish.